SimonGithyb/vote-system/README.md

 # vote-system
-This app is written using NestJS and Vue.js
+Writen using NestJS and Vue.js